 Contest Entries & Eligible Entrants

 Unless otherwise stated in the rules of a particular contest or contest section, single operator and multi-operator entries are accepted for all contests.
+Note inserted 3 May 2021: Operators must comply with mandatory local COVID-19 Public Health Measures at the date of the contest.

 A single operator station is one manned by an individual operator who receives no assistance whatsoever with operating or log keeping during the contest.